mcatorbenson/mcatorbenson.github.io/collab/index.md

 ---

 # Collaborations
 Science only progresses through work based on the ideas of others, and only progresses significantly through work *with* others.
-Our group collaborates closely with the following institutions and individuals:
+We are proud to collaborate closely with the following institutions and individuals:

 <div class="image-grid">